On the equivalence of the Lurie's $\infty$-operads and dendroidal $\infty$-operads: Preliminary definitions

 The category $\LOp$ has a symmetric monoidal structure that is induced from the smash product operation on $\Fin_*$.
 Following Lurie~\cite{L.HA}, 2.2.5.9, we will say that a functor $F:(\Fin_*)^n\to\Fin_*$ is a smash product functor if $F(\langle 1\rangle,\dots,\langle 1\rangle)\approx\langle 1\rangle$ and $F$ preserves coproducts in each argument.
 A smash product functor is unique up to a unique isomorphism.
 An {\sl operad multifunctor} $(P_1,\ldots,P_n)\to Q$ is defined as a commutative diagram

-where $F$ is a smash product.
+where $f$ carries $n$-tuples of inerts in $P_1\times\dots\times P_n$ to inerts in $Q$ and $F$ is a smash product.
 The notion of operad multifunctor defines on $\LOp$ the structure of an operad that turns out to be a symmetric monoidal category, where the multiple tensor product is defined as the target of the universal operad multifunctor out of $P_1,\dots,P_n$, see~\cite{L.HA}, 2.2.5.13.